ahnaf4D/shop-nexus/learnings/notes.md

 - Explore [Schemas](https://mongoosejs.com/docs/guide.html), [Schema Types](https://mongoosejs.com/docs/schematypes.html).
 - Task for learning Mongoose

+### 15. Learn to use seeds api

+- Sometimes we need to use dummy data to check health.
+For that we use seeds api.
+- Learn that always give db name `/{DBNAMe}?retryWrites=true&w=majority&appName=Cluster0` in Atlas and use `mongodb://localhost:27017/{DBName}`

 ## Add Some API Testing Endpoints

 To ensure your API is functioning correctly, add the following testing endpoints to your Express server: